-Your watch can be a much more helpful tool than simply telling you the time and how fast you ran your last lap.
+GPS watches have become an indispensable tool for runners and outdoor adventurers alike.
+Your watch can be so much more useful than telling you the time and how fast you ran your last lap.

 If you’re a serious runner or a hiker, the best outdoor watches are practically a necessity.
 Some of them are also aimed at swimmers, cyclists, or other sports players.